Car Accident Lawyers in Connecticut

 Here are some of the losses you may be entitled to recover:

 - Economic damages are damages that are easy to put a number on.
-For example, medical bills and lost wages are considered economic damages because the other side can calculate how much medical treatment cost or how many days you missed from work.
+For example, medical bills and lost wages are considered economic damages because the other side can calculate how much medical treatment costs or how many days you missed from work.
 Economic damages may include:

 - Medical treatment.
 Medical treatment after an accident can be costly.
 Broken bones, internal injuries, and head injuries (such as concussions in adults and children) require emergency treatment to correct.
 Some injuries may require extensive therapy and treatment for years after the accident.
 A car accident claim may include the cost of any past or future medical treatment related to your injuries.